Shopify/shopify-css-import/README.md

 ```

 ##### 5. Run Shopify theme gem
-Make sure your config.yml file is setup properly.
+Make sure `config.yml` file is setup properly.
 [Docs here](https://github.com/Shopify/shopify_theme).
-In a separate them Terminal window that is still in your theme's root, run:
+In a separate Terminal window that is still in your theme's root, run:
 ```
 theme watch
 ```